mirekyahoo/piano_transcription_inference/README.md

-4. DOWNLOAD THE PIANO_TRANSCRIPTION_INFERENCE LIBRARY AND UNCOMPRESS IT TO YOUR "PIANO" DIRECTORY Go to: https://github.com/mirekyahoo/piano_transcription_inference Press the green "CODE" button and download the zip file
+4. DOWNLOAD THE PIANO_TRANSCRIPTION_INFERENCE LIBRARY AND UNCOMPRESS IT TO YOUR "PIANO" DIRECTORY Go to: https://github.com/mirekyahoo/piano_transcription_inference Press the green "CODE" button and download the zip file.
+Then unzip this file to the PIANO directory.
+The uncompressed folder will be PIANO/piano_transcription_inference-master

+5. Create a new folder "SOUNDFONTS" inside the PIANO/piano_transcription_inference-master directory.

-3. DOWNLOAD PIANO SAMPLES
+6. DOWNLOAD PIANO SAMPLES
 Download Yamaha S6 soundfonts from: https://drive.google.com/file/d/1IyAYg882PNWYwDHzgorQWWLx1PaogZhW/view

-... and move this file to your PIANO/PIANO_TRANSCRITION_INFERENCE/SOUNDFONTS directory
+... and move this file to your PIANO/piano_transcription_inference-master/SOUNDFONTS directory

-4 DOWNLOAD FLUIDSYNTH FILES (WINDOWS VERSION) FROM: https://github.com/FluidSynth/fluidsynth/releases/tag/v2.4.3
+7 DOWNLOAD FLUIDSYNTH FILES (WINDOWS VERSION) FROM: https://github.com/FluidSynth/fluidsynth/releases/tag/v2.4.3

-5. START JUPYTER NOTEBOOK from PIANO/PIANO_TRANSCRITION_INFERENCE directory
+8. START JUPYTER NOTEBOOK from PIANO/PIANO_TRANSCRITION_INFERENCE directory

 ```bash
 jupyter notebook